esgn/istsos-docker/README.md

 # istsos-docker

-A Docker image for istsos.
+A Docker image for istsos (http://istsos.org/)
 Tried and make it as light as possible.

 ## Build and run